 They also have what I like to call an ‘interactive kitchen’, allowing peckish guests to wander in for a nibble on some biscuits and dried fruits.
 (Not that it is at all likely one might feel peckish, given the delicious feasts on offer at agreeably regular intervals.)

-At one stage I padded off to the on-site spa for a foot massage with their permanent therapist, Nela.
-So relaxing were her expert attentions as I gazed over the endless views that I simply had to haul myself off for a very well-earned nap.
+At one stage I padded off to the on-site spa for a foot massage.
+So relaxing were my therapists expert attentions as I gazed over the endless views that I simply had to haul myself off for a very well-earned nap.

 Should I have been feeling more energetic, and it is not entirely unheard of, I could have taken a boat ride out to a nearby reef for a day of snorkelling and an idyllic island picnic – or indeed a guided tour of the rural town of Vilanculos.
 Although it has an airport and one might therefore think it a metropolis, this is a charmingly rural town of quaint rondaval houses and a vibrant market in which one can buy wax-print, cotton capulanas or even have authentic garments crafted especially for you by the skillful seamstresses and their Singer sewing machines — right there and then!